 And along came Rik and the Shield G-Man Club.
 I loved the idea of a club created by fans for fans that generated a lot of freebie material and merch.
 I’d retired and started writing high fantasy and superhero novels set in the worlds around the Halflands.
 Through fortuitous accidents, Champion of Liberty 2 got created, and met Agent Kirby and Sgt.
 Flag in Rik’s series of faux covers, and his characters and Eric Bennett’s came to New Acadia.

 So that’s the real-life history, but what about New Acadia itself?
 Where is it?
 How did it get there?
 Well, it happened something like this:

-Almost 300 years ago, the English wrested the colony of Acadia away from New France and kicked the French out.
-The Acadians came back, so the Brits kicked them out again and stocked Acadia full of Scotsmen (my mother’s ancestors) and other trouble makers.
+Almost 300 years ago, the English wrestled the colony of Acadia away from New France and kicked the French out.
+The Acadians came back, so the Brits kicked them out again and stocked Acadia full of Scotsmen (my mother’s ancestors) and other troublemakers.
 In our world, the bulk of the Acadians ended up in southwestern Louisiana after 1,500 of them were turned away from Boston.

 The city is home to the Lyonnaise the skyscraper owned by the World’s Richest Superhero, Lionheart, the neutral Household that provides all sorts of services to superheroes and villains alike, and manages to keep its neutrality, because it is home to Titania, the superhero who is also Queen of the Fairies, and an accredited ambassador.